ShanuDey/ShanuDey/README.md

 - 📫 How to reach me **sd4shanudey@gmail.com**

-- ⚡ Fun fact :- Gaming🎮 and Programming 👨‍💻 are the reasons to live.
+- ⚡ Fun fact :- Leanrning and Programming 👨‍💻 are the reasons to live.

 <br>